lachlanhurst/esc-log-video/README.md

 # ESC Log Video
 Tool for generating data overlay videos from VESC log files.
+Checkout the [YouTube video here](https://youtu.be/PwsgrGIs53U).

 To use the tool visit the following link.
 It's a pure web application with no installation required.